Close

 Claiming Relief Under Section 89

-To claim relief under Section 89, you must file Form 10E with the Income Tax Department.
+To claim tax relief under Section 89, you must file Form 10E with the Income Tax Department.
 This form is available on the website of Income Tax e-filing.
 Forms can be filed online or offline.

 The following information must be submitted in Form 10E: